 QUESTION: “What are the most common financial mistakes people make during a divorce?”

 Your divorce agreement will help determine your future financial security.
-Our Philadelphia divorce attorneys have listed ten of the most common financial mistakes made by divorcing spouses and tell you how to avoid these mistakes.
+Our divorce attorneys have listed ten of the most common financial mistakes made by divorcing spouses and tell you how to avoid these mistakes.

 - Failing to consider legal fees: Divorce can be expensive, especially if you and your spouse can’t agree.
 Make sure that you are budgeting for legal fees as well as your change in lifestyle.